 While participating at the Advanced Technical Intelligence Center (ATIC), you will participate in a specialized program consisting of 400 hours of instructional time including 200 hours of required coursework, 160 hours of elective courses and at least 40 hours of software labs.
 Students will earn 12 semester hours of credit at Ashland University for satisfactorily completing the program.
 Read More

 • Eligible for a security clearance (18 years of age, no felony convictions, no recent drug convictions, U.S. citizen).
 Satisfactory academic standing as a junior or senior.

 • Strong public speaking skills, writing skills, research skills and proficiency in Microsoft Office products are desired.

-Complete and submit this form early in the semester preceding enrollment in the ATIC Program.
-Intelligence Program at ATIC Campus Approval Form
+Complete and submit the Intelligence Program at ATIC Campus Approval Form early in the semester preceding enrollment in the ATIC Internship.

-Contact the AU Intelligence Program at ATIC Director Dr. Cindy Moseman (210C CFA) to answer questions or to assist in the application process.
+Contact the AU Intelligence Internship at ATIC Director Dr. Cindy Moseman (210C CFA) to answer questions or to assist in the application process.